MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 # Export

+Requires getting the Export Templates from the godoto download page then go to Editor -> Manage Export Templates...
+  Install from File

 ## HTML
   DONT MARK IT AS RUNNABLE (a toggle box in the export)
-    will cause jittering for game time and tweens and such it will be runnable without this ont
+    will cause jittering for game time and tweens and such it will be runnable without this ont right before saving
+    rename to 'index.html'
+    uncheck Export With Debug